Author: Murali Santhanam

 Remote working however, is not just about providing network connectivity.
 It requires a mental connect too, the human touch, even with virtual teams.
 The challenges with remote working for both employee and manager are many.
 To name a few, how will hiring be done remotely?
 How will work be allocated?
 How will outcomes be managed?
 How will teams be coached?
 How will teams learn?
 How will performance be managed?
 How can reward programs be run?
 How will we keep the workforce engaged?

 What works in an office environment might not be as effective when employees are dispersed.
 People have to be managed differently and creatively remotely.
-Will empowerment and trust start playing a more important role in how we get our teams to perform?
-Will “Out of sight” really become out of mind?

 A Welcome Disruption that forces positive change